intrepidor/esp8266-Sensor/README.md

 - The Esp8266-Arduino-Makefile installed above includes DHT and WiFiManager libraries which are required by this application.

 ## License
-The software incorporates AVRQueue from https://github.com/Zuph/AVRQueue which is separately licensed.
+The software incorporates AVRQueue from https://github.com/Zuph/AVRQueue which is separately licensed (see Queue.md).

 Except where noted otherwise, the following license applies.